Hugo Helmig: Career

 Helmig released his debut single, Please Don’t Lie in 2017, which peaked at number one on the Danish airplay chart and number three in Germany.
 The following year he released the single Wild which spent five weeks at number one in Denmark and charted elsewhere in Europe, including Germany.

 On 2 July 2018 Hugo released the single "Wild" along with a music video on YouTube.
 That year, the track reached number 26 on the Danish singles chart and remained on the chart for three weeks.
 In 2019, the song was included in his debut album, Juvenile.

 In February 2019, Helmig was signed internationally with AWAL, and later the same year he was nominated for a Music Moves Europe Talent Award.

 According to the Danish Broadcasting Corporation, Helmig was the third most profitable Danish artist internationally in 2020.

 Death

 On 23 November 2022, Helmig died at his apartment in Copenhagen, Denmark, at the age of 24.
 He was buried at Nordre Cemetery in his hometown of Aarhus.
+The cause of death has not been made public.